 Health Department encourages parents to book eye examinations for school-aged children

-The Ontario Association of Optometrists recommends that children should have their first eye examination at six-months old, another between two and five-years old and, subsequently, every year from that time on.
-The Ontario Health Insurance Plan (OHIP) covers a comprehensive eye examination by an optometrist every year for children under 19-years old.
+The Ontario Association of Optometrists recommends that children should have their first eye examination at six-months old, another examination between two and three years old, and then every year starting at age four.
+The Ontario Health Insurance Plan (OHIP) covers a comprehensive eye examination by an optometrist every year for children and youth 19 years old or younger.

-“Research shows that one in four school-aged children may have a vision problem that, if left untreated, could affect a child’s learning and development, and some of these problems can only be treated if found while children are young,” explained Yemisi Aladesua, a public health nurse with Durham Region Health Department.
+“One in four school-age children may have a vision problem that, if left untreated, can affect their learning and development.
+Some of these problems can only be treated if found while children are young,” said Annette Mollon, a public health nurse with Durham Region Health Department.

 - 30 -